JDHProjects/DevOps-Course-Starter/README.md

 ## Testing

-Python unit tests can be executed with `poetry run pytest`
+All tests can be executed with `poetry run pytest`